Battle of Stoke Field: Pretender

 Lincoln fled the English court on 19 March 1487 and went to the court of Mechelen (Malines) and his aunt, Margaret, Duchess of Burgundy.
-Margaret provided financial and military support in the form of 2000 German and Swiss mercenaries, under the commander Martin Schwartz.
+Margaret provided financial and military support in the form of 2,000 German and Swiss mercenaries, under the commander Martin Schwartz.
 Lincoln was joined by a number of rebel English Lords at Mechelen, in particular Richard III's loyal supporter, Lord Lovell, Sir Richard Harleston, the former governor of Jersey and Thomas David, a captain of the English garrison at Calais.
 The Yorkists decided to sail to Ireland, where the Yorkist cause was popular, to gather more supporters.

-The Yorkist rebellion
+Yorkist rebellion

 The Yorkist fleet set sail and arrived in Dublin on 4 May 1487.
-With the help of Gerald FitzGerald, 8th Earl of Kildare and his brother Thomas FitzGerald of Laccagh, Lord Chancellor of Ireland, Lincoln recruited 4,500 Irish mercenaries, mostly kerns, lightly armoured but highly mobile infantry.

-With the support of the Irish nobility and clergy, Lincoln had the pretender Lambert Simnel crowned "King Edward VI" in Dublin on 24 May 1487.
-Although a Parliament was called for the new "King", Lincoln had no intention of remaining in Dublin and instead packed up the army and Simnel and set sail for north Lancashire.
+With the help of Gerald FitzGerald, 8th Earl of Kildare, and his brother Thomas FitzGerald of Laccagh, Lord Chancellor of Ireland, Lincoln recruited 4,500 Irish mercenaries, mostly kerns, lightly armoured but highly mobile infantry.
+With the support of the Irish nobility and clergy, Lincoln had the pretender Simnel crowned "King Edward VI" in Dublin on 24 May 1487.
+Although a parliament was called for the new "king", Lincoln had no intention of remaining in Dublin and instead packed up the army and Simnel and set sail for north Lancashire.

 On landing on 4 June 1487, Lincoln was joined by a number of the local gentry led by Sir Thomas Broughton.
 In a series of forced marches, the Yorkist army, now numbering some 8,000 men, covered over 200 miles in five days.
-On the night of 10 June, at Bramham moor, outside Tadcaster, Lovell led 2,000 men on a night attack against 400 Lancastrians, led by Lord Clifford.
+On the night of 10 June, the Yorkists were camped at Bramham moor, and the pro-Tudor forces under Clifford were camped near Tadcaster.
+Lovell led 2,000 Yorkists on a night attack against Clifford's 400 men.
 The result was an overwhelming Yorkist victory.

-Lincoln then outmanoeuvred King Henry's northern army, under the command of the Earl of Northumberland by ordering a force under John, Lord Scrope to mount a diversionary attack on Bootham Bar, York, on 12 June.
+Lincoln then outmanoeuvred King Henry's northern army, under the command of the Earl of Northumberland, by ordering a force under John, Lord Scrope, to mount a diversionary attack on Bootham Bar, York, on 12 June.
 Lord Scrope then withdrew northwards, taking Northumberland's army with him.

 Lincoln and the main army continued southwards.
 Outside Doncaster, Lincoln encountered Lancastrian cavalry under Edward Woodville, Lord Scales.
 There followed three days of skirmishing through Sherwood Forest.
 Lincoln forced Scales back to Nottingham, where Scales' cavalry stayed to wait for the main royal army.
 However, the fighting had slowed down the Yorkist advance sufficiently to allow King Henry to receive substantial reinforcements under the command of Lord Strange by the time he joined Scales at Nottingham on 14 June.
 Rhys ap Thomas, Henry's leading supporter in Wales, also arrived with reinforcements.
 Henry's army now outnumbered the Yorkists.
 In addition, it was "far better armed and equipped" than the Yorkist army.
 His two principal military commanders, Jasper Tudor and John de Vere, 13th Earl of Oxford, were also more experienced than the Yorkist leaders.